 Chickpea potato broccoli patties, scrumptiously golden, and so addictive.
 Great as an appetizer, and one of those healthy snack recipes kids love.
 Why not have one in between meals, or take some on a picnic.
 They are so easy to make, you’ll never buy ready-made patties again.

 Buying a package of chickpeas would save you even more money, although l admit it’s just dead easy to open a tin that has the chickpeas already cooked and ready to use, than soak them overnight and then boil for a bit.
 Call me lazy, but if l can save some time, why not use shortcuts?

 Did you know that the liquid in which they are boiled is also amazing?
 I used to pour it down the drain without thinking twice about it, but believe it or not, it’s an incredible alternative to egg whites, perfect for whipping off a delicious meringue or any other dessert that requires egg whites to be beaten.
 The term used is a bit fancy: aquafaba, but it honestly works perfectly, l made a delicious chocolate mousse using the chickpea liquid, have a look at this recipe: Peppermint chocolate mousse with aquafaba.
 It’s of course suitable for vegetarians and vegans, you really won’t miss the real thing.

 My chickpea patties recipe is super yummy, and l could not stop eating them.
 I had some veggies left that needed cooking sooner rather than later and l put them to great use.
 I chose to remove the chickpeas skin, I know it is such a task, a very boring one, but in this end, all the effort pays off, as you get smooth texture, plus you can mash them a lot more easier.
 Leek and potatoes work great together, so you know these patties can only be super delicious.

-Chickpea and vegetable patties with broccoli, potatoes and leeks are a great appetizer or a healthy snack in between meals.
+Chickpea potato broccoli patties are a great appetizer or a healthy snack in between meals.
 Also perfect for a picnic.

 - 1 tin chickpeas (400 grams)